 Other versions: Svend Aage Holm Sørensen designed many lights in this style as you can see below.

 This Brutalist Svend Aage Holm Sørensen pendant lamp was designed by Svend Aage Holm Sørensen in the 60s for Holm-Sorensen & Co.
 AS, Denmark.
 This flower style pendant lamp is model 6436.

 The style of these type of lamps is often named Brutalist.
 Not to be confused with the Brutalist architecture, or Brutalism from more or less the same period.
 That’s something completely different.

 Svend Aage Holm Sørensen

-Other examples of burned and cut brass pendant lamps designed by Svend Aage Holm Sørensen
+Other examples of brass lamps designed by Svend Aage Holm Sørensen